Rio Grande 223: Golden Spike R&LHS

 Restoration began in 1992 using a boxcar, UP 910261, as a shop.
 The group soon outgrew this rudimentary shelter and was given the Trainman's Building after the Candy Factory fire in 2006.
 Ogden City paid for roof repairs, an alarm system and fluorescent lighting, and the restoration work was moved inside.
 At the same time the 223 was moved from its place behind the Shupe-Williams Candy Factory to the north end of the platform outside of the shop.

-Currently, the wooden cab is completed, the appliances are repaired, and work on the tender is near complete.
+As of 2019, the wooden cab was completed, the appliances under repair, and work on the tender nearing completion.
 The Golden Spike Chapter worked according to the "pay-as-you-go" philosophy, completing work as they obtained the funds, resulting in slow but steady restoration progress.
 It was added to the National Register of Historic Places as Grant Steam Locomotive No. 223 in 1979.

 In 2019, the R&LHS crew was locked out of the shop by Ogden City and refused to allow continued work on the locomotive at Union Station.
 In 2019, Steve Jones of the Golden Spike RLHS approached the Cumbres and Toltec Scenic Railroad (whose then president John Bush had written the earlier 1980 restoration proposal for 223) with a proposal that the railroad could help sponsor continued restoration efforts on 223.
 In October 2020, restoration of the 223 was officially halted.
 The State of Utah then expressed interest in moving the locomotive to a static display in Salt Lake City.
 Tools and equipment from the R&LHS that were used on the 223 have been donated to the Cumbres and Toltec Scenic Railroad.
 Stathi Pappas chief mechanical officer of the California Western Railroad and the Stockton Locomotive Works inspected the locomotive in 2021 on behalf of the R&LHS Golden Spike Chapter to determine the feasibility of resuming restoration work.